mariovagomarzal/dotfiles/README.md

 #### Delta

-Delta is a viewer for git and diff output.
+Delta is the pager I use for Git diffs.

 **Installation and/or setup method:** Delta is installed via Homebrew.